Skip to main content

 • Irrigation with pressure

-Irrisept can be manually compressed to deliver low pressure irrigation per the American College of Surgeon’s recommendations.15 It is intended for mechanical cleansing and removal of debris, dirt and foreign materials including microorganisms from wounds.
+Irrisept can deliver low-pressure irrigation through manual compression or spikeable/instillable connections with powered irrigation devices.
+Low-pressure irrigation is recommended by both the American College of Surgeons (ACS) and the International Wound Infection Institute (IWII).15-16 It is intended for mechanical cleansing and removal of debris, dirt and foreign materials including microorganisms from wounds.

 • Backed by testing and independent research